iceamdeveloper/iceam/wp-content/plugins/bp-profile-search/readme.txt

 * Improved compatibility with *GEO my WP*
 * See [BP Profile Search 5.0.2](https://dontdream.it/bp-profile-search-5-0-2/) for details = 5.0.1 =
-* Fixed critical bug in the [bps_directory] shortcode - wrong links to user profiles = 5.0 =
+* Fixed critical bug in the [bps_directory] shortcode - incorrect links to user profiles = 5.0 =
 * Fixed the [bps_directory] shortcode to work with BP Legacy and BP Nouveau
 * Added search modes *is* and *range* for date fields